vborjesson/TC_hunter/README.md

 ## Run TC_hunter.nf

-Before running, make sure you have a config file with all required information (see Config).
+Before running, make sure you have a config file with all required information (see "Make Configuration file").

 ```